-A Montreal police car blocks off a street in a residential area near Trudeau International Airport after the discovery of a potential explosive device found in the carry-on luggage of a 71-year-old man who was headed to Los Angeles.
+In this Sunday, Oct.
+27, 2013 photo, police tape is shown crossing a street where Montreal police have blocked off a residential area near Trudeau International Airport after the discovery of a potential explosive device found in the carry-on luggage of a 71-year-old man who was headed to Los Angeles.
+The man has been detained.
+(AP Photo/The Canadian Press, Benjamin Shingler)

 MONTREAL — A 71-year-old man who was booked on a flight to Los Angeles faces three charges after parts of a potential explosive device were found in his carry-on luggage at Montreal’s Trudeau International Airport.